 KISS MEETS THE PHANTOM OF THE PARK (1978)

 Back in the 1970s when the likes of The Carpenters and Donna Summer were doing television specials featuring all their hits, Kiss made the full-length feature Kiss Meets the Phantom of the Park.
 But really, Gene is the star in the role of “Demon,” who never talks, just growls.
 The plot is essentially the fembots with Kiss fighting them instead of Jaime Sommers and Steve Austin.
-And it takes place in Magic Mountain, the same amusement park where the film Rollercoaster was shot.
+And it takes place at Magic Mountain, the same amusement park where the film Rollercoaster was shot.

 Here’s a taste of what you’ll get in Kiss Meets the Phantom of the Park: